TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 v^{\text{inv}}_{a} \leq \frac{p^{\text{inv limit}}_{a}}{p^{\text{capacity}}_{a}} \quad \forall a \in \mathcal{A}^{\text{i}}
 ```

-If the parameter `investment_integer` in the [`assets-data.csv`](@ref assets-data) file is set to true, then the RHS of this constraint uses a least integer function (floor function) to guarantee that the limit is integer.
+If the parameter `investment_integer` in the [`assets-data.csv`](@ref assets-data) file is set to true, then the right-hand side of this constraint uses a least integer function (floor function) to guarantee that the limit is integer.

 #### Maximum Energy Investment Limit for Assets